jliu678/SeqWins/index.md

 ## Prepare genomic Fastq sequence and the corresonding GTF annotation

-<p>These gemonic data of the same species as with your fastq data are required to build index when aligning reads and get feature counts, and can be download from NCBI assembly website, for example [the hg38 files](https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.26/) by clicking the top right "**Download Assembly**" button and selecting "**Genomic FASTA (.fna)**" and "**Genomic GTF (.gtf)**" sequentially on the resultant drop-down options.<p>
+These gemonic data of the same species as with your fastq data are required to build index when aligning reads and get feature counts, and can be download from NCBI assembly website, for example [the hg38 files](https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.26/) by clicking the top right "**Download Assembly**" button and selecting "**Genomic FASTA (.fna)**" and "**Genomic GTF (.gtf)**" sequentially on the resultant drop-down options.

-<p>If necessary untar the downloaded files as blow<p>
+If necessary untar the downloaded files as blow

 ```{r}
 untar("full/path/genome_assemblies_genome_fasta.tar",exdir = ".")